Harbaugh Retains Mattison as Defensive Line Coach

 Greg Mattison at his weekly press conference on Tuesday during Northwestern week.

 Greg Mattison enters his first season as defensive line coach for the Wolverines.
-Mattison was Michigan's defensive coordinator, while he also will coach the linebackers in 2014.
+Mattison was Michigan's defensive coordinator for the past four seasons (2011-14).
 He returned to Ann Arbor in 2011 after spending three seasons with the Baltimore Ravens, when in 2009-10 he coordinated one of the NFL's top defensive squads after coaching the linebackers in 2008.